mrunixd/satelliteFileTransfer/blog.md

   the data or something else
 - possibly make a new Entity class instead of using the one they gave which keeps all the details

+## Input #4

+### Design Process

+- major refactoring of code
+- entity is now an abstract class instead of interface as many of the functions in device and satellite are very similar (also satellites and devices are entities)
+- individual device subclasses may not be important, I am leaving for now incase I need it later
+- this allowed me to get rid of some repetitive code, also by creating entity class, I am able to access information about the entity much easier rather than the getEntityInfo method

+### Reflection

+- at this stage I was quite stuck as I felt that my code was very messy and all over the place, but now it is slightly better
+- I definitely needed to plan for the next stage better so by simplifying the code now, it makes the future slightly easier

+## Input #5

+### Design Process

+- I am combatting file transfer by keeping a state of all the files that are currently being transferred
+- this means that at each simulation this state is updated to match the file transfer
+- by adding a new class FileTransfer and including a FileTransferState list in blackout controller, I can manage what is happening betwen files
+- the file transfer carries info on the sender, reciever, bytes sent and size of the file

+### Reflection

+- I have not completed the implementation but I have questions whether my FileTransferState list should be kept in blackout or as its own seperate class
+- but to not over complicate it for now, I have kept it in the controller and can change it later if needed